iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 # Flow matching

-The authors of {{<cite "lipman_flow_2022">}} propose a new method for training CNFs, which avoids the need for simulation.
+The authors of <d-cite key="lipman_flow_2023"></d-cite> propose a new method for training CNFs, which avoids the need for simulation.
 The key idea is to regress the vector field directly from an implicit definition of a target vector field that defines a probability path $p_t(x)$ with $p_0=p_{B}$ and $p_1=p_{D}$.
 Moreover, the authors propose a loss function that directly regresses the time dependent vector field against the conditional vector fields with respect to